alunodoisgte/prep/admission/README.md

 or personal connection, we strongly recommend [Mathnasium](http://www.mathnasium.com) or [KhanAcademy.com](http://khanacademy.com) to help bring potential students math levels up to our minimums.
+Mathnasium costs are reasonable considering the unlimited amount of attendance during a given month.
+Khanacademy.com, of course, is free.

 > ⛔ **Unfortunately, for the sake
 > of other students, we cannot accept students who do not meet our